mozilla-metrics/grouperfish/docs/batch_system.rst

 Tagging
 -------

-When an algorithm produces a ``tags.json`` as part of its result, the batch system uses it to markup results in ElasticSearch.
+When an transform produces a ``tags.json`` as part of its result, the batch system uses it to markup results in ElasticSearch.
 Transforms can output cluster membership or classification results as tags, which will allow clients to facet and scroll through the transform result using the full ElasticSearch